$0 Florida Legal Withdrawal Blueprint — Your Complete Guide to Legally Withdrawing from School to Homeschool in Florida

-Here's what no one tells you: Broward County demands your Notice of Intent via certified mail and explicitly warns PEP scholarship families not to file an NOI with the county.
-Miami-Dade accepts withdrawal notices by email and returns a signed confirmation.
-Hillsborough wants a physical letter mailed to the Superintendent.
+Here's what no one assembles into one place: Broward County demands your Notice of Intent via certified mail and explicitly warns PEP families not to file an NOI with the county.
+Miami-Dade accepts email and returns a signed confirmation.
+Hillsborough wants a physical letter to the Superintendent.
 Clay County routes you through a buggy ParentVue portal that warns "creating a new registration will cause errors in your student's record."
 And every single county processes the same state law — Florida Statute 1002.41 — differently.

-The Florida Legal Withdrawal Blueprint gives you the exact documents, county-specific submission rules, and Step Up cross-check defense protocol to execute a clean, legally airtight withdrawal — without accidentally triggering a truancy flag or losing your scholarship funding to an automated system audit.
+The Florida Legal Withdrawal Blueprint is a Cross-Check Defense System — the complete withdrawal-to-scholarship sequence that ensures your county paperwork, your W24 exit code, and your Step Up funding never conflict.
+It gives you the exact documents, county-specific submission rules, and bureaucratic pushback scripts to execute a clean withdrawal without triggering a truancy flag, losing your scholarship to an automated audit, or accidentally filing paperwork your county explicitly prohibits.

 What's Inside the Blueprint